Managing Home Maintenance Costs

 This is a pretty good list for most pools.
 However if you have heaters such as a gas heater or a solar heater, you will need to ensure that they are also drained properly and prepared for winter storage.

-Doing this work yourself can save you a lot of money, which is the point of this blog, however if you are unsure or uncomfortable with closing your swimming pool, hire a professional and book early since everyone wants their pool closed at the same time.
+Doing this work yourself can save you a lot of money.
+This is the point of this blog.
+However, if you are unsure or uncomfortable with closing your swimming pool, hire a professional and book early since everyone wants their pool closed at the same time.
+No one wants to keep operating their pool when it is cold waiting for the pool guy to show up!

 Closing Swimming Pools

 I just closed my swimming pool for the season.
-For some readers this may seem early, however I live in eastern Ontario, Canada and the season ends pretty quickly around the beginning of Sept.
+For some readers this may seem early, however I live in eastern Ontario, Canada and the season ends pretty quickly Closing Swimming Poolsaround the beginning of Sept.
 The weather is still nice, but really it is not fun swimming when the air temperature is starting to cool off.
+Some people seem to enjoy swimming when the air is cold and the water is warm and heated by a pool heater.
+Closing Swimming Pools, it is time to do it.
+However we do not enjoy this and besides it is a huge waste of energy.
 If you live in the southern US or even in Southern Ontario, you can get another month of swimming in.

 Consumers can save a lot of money if they maintain their own swimming pools and open & close the pool each season.
-However it is important to do it right, because if you don’t a lot of damage can be done to your pool over the winter months.
+However it is important to do it right.
+If you don’t a lot of damage can be done to your pool over the winter months.
 If you are going to do it, close your pool properly.
+Even if this means hiring a pool company the first year to watch and learn how they do it will save you money in the long run.
+Make notes if you need to and follow instructions from the pool company.

 Closing the pool is a sad day, since it means winter is coming with cold and snow.
 We still have a few months before that happens and we must enjoy the fall as much as we can.
-I am digressing here so back to the main point.
+I am digressing here so back to the main point about closing your pool.

 Here is our list.